 Kitting gives you an edge over your competition as well.
-In a crowded marketplace, there may be dozens or hundreds of other sellers offering the same merchandise, but you might be the only one to combine a full rugby outfit with knee braces, bandages, and antiseptic spray, to take care of your customers on and off the field.
+In a crowded marketplace, there may be dozens or hundreds of other sellers offering the same merchandise.
+However, you can stand out if you’re the only one to combine a full rugby outfit with knee braces, bandages, and antiseptic spray, to take care of your customers on and off the field.

 Kitting can also save time (and money) when your fulfillment warehouse ships an order.
-Unlike a package assembled from various SKUs, which needs to be weighed before shipping, a kit has a predetermined weight so your fulfillment warehouse can skip weighing and may even be able to print postage in large batches, all of which can save you money.
+Unlike a package assembled from various SKUs, which needs to be weighed before shipping, a kit has a predetermined weight.
+Your fulfillment warehouse can skip weighing.
+They may even be able to print postage in large batches, which can save you money.

 Kitting and SKU Management

-Kitting isn’t all roses and sunshine.
-You may need to order additional inventory to create the kits and, if they don’t sell as expected, you have extra stock tied up on your fulfillment center shelves.
+Kitting can require some savvy supply chain management.
+You may need to order additional inventory to create the kits and, if they don’t sell as expected, you will have extra stock tied up on your fulfillment center shelves.
 It’s a good idea to wait until you have enough selling history to understand what combinations will appeal to your customers before going big into kitting.

-Fortunately, at Red Stag we are able to give our customers a great deal of flexibility in kitting their products.
-If your kitted items are insanely popular and you sell through them but still have the component items in stock, we can do another run of kitting for you or create kits during pick and pack.
+Check with your 3PL provider about their flexibility in kitting your products.
+What if your kitted items are insanely popular and you sell through them but still have the component items in stock?
+Make sure your fulfillment warehouse can do another run of kitting for you or create kits during pick and pack.

-There is a risk with kitting – if you put the wrong wig with your 1980s Heavy Metal Rocker costume, it might not sell.
-But you’re ecommerce savvy and your knowledge of your products and your customers’ order patterns can help you use kitting to increase sales and cut fulfillment and shipping costs.
-You’ll have your customers happily head-banging all night long next Halloween, with the perfect costume, assembled with your costuming expertise.
+There is always the risk when you get into kitting.
+But your knowledge of your products and your customers’ order patterns can help you use kitting to increase your sales and cut your fulfillment and shipping costs.